nodejs/node-addon-api/doc/function.md

 # Function

-The **Function** class provides a set of methods for creating a function object in native code that can later be called from JavaScript.
+The `Napi::Function` class provides a set of methods for creating a function object in native code that can later be called from JavaScript.
 The created function is not automatically visible from JavaScript.
 Instead it needs to be part of the add-on's module exports or be returned by one of the module's exported functions.